buenerje/ImaginaryFriend/Imaginary Friend.md

 I made this because I got into solo roleplaying recently with Ironsworn, but struggled with role playing, I mostly liked the world building, but no one wanted to play with me.
 So I just made a friend out of dice, meters, tokens, tables, and an unwillingness to go outside.
 I've also included a picture of a little prototype of a... dashboard, I guess, that I'm working on to make it simpler.

 I've done some tentative play testing but any feedback or opinions are welcome.
-Disclosure: AI was used in organization this, and credit goes to tam b and their Pettish system for being the main inspiration.
+Disclosure: AI was used in the organization of this, and credit goes to tam b and their Pettish system for being the main inspiration.

 ---